halelidan/test_repo/README.md

 ## Contact

-For any additional questions or feedback, feel free to contact us at [halelid@google.com](mailto:halelid@google.com).
+For any additional questions or feedback, feel free to contact [halelid@google.com](mailto:halelid@google.com).